leitbogioro/Tools/README.md

 <br />
 <br />

-**--mirror**: OS install files resource, you can select one which nearest for actual location of your server to upspeed installation.
+**-mirror**: OS install files resource, you can select one which nearest for actual location of your server to upspeed installation.
 <br />
 <br />